peasee/poll/README.md

 # Usage

-A publically available instance of the polling software is available at https://poll.nullabyte.com for anyone to use, free of charge, free of ads, free of tracking.
+A publically available instance of the polling software is available at https://poll.nullabyte.com for anyone to use, free of charge, free of ads, free of tracking (only using ReCaptcha).

 # Architecture